swetha4444/hw1_baseline/expense_tracker/README.md

 ## Understandibility
 For the understandability section, we will be inspecting your git log.
 You should include either the .git folder or else a gitLog.(pdf | txt).

+## Description
+The Expense Tracker is a java based desktop application that allows users to track their daily expenses.
+User can add transactions, total them and view them on the table along with the timestamp of when they were created.

+## Supported Features
+- **Add Transaction**: User can enter amount and category and click Add Transaction button to add a transaction.
+- **View Transactions**: All transactions are displayed in a table with columns for "amount", "category", "date"
+- **Filter Transactions**: Users can filter transactions by:
+    - **Category**: Filter transactions by specific category
+    - **Amount Range**: Filter inputted amount within a range (0 to 1000)
+    - **Date Range**: Filter transactions within a given range

+## Validators
+The application uses validators and exceptions to ensure that user input is correct and meets specific criteria.
+Validators are implemented in the InputValidation.java class and are used to validate:
+- **Amount**: Ensures that amount is in range 0 to 1000 else throws InvalidAmountException.
+- **Category**: Ensures that the category belong to one of InvalidCategoryException:
+        ```
+        ["food", "travel", "bills", "entertainment", "other"]
+        ```